 Birthdays are special days where we like to take the opportunity at Limestone to share with the student how much we appreciate them and our gratitude that they are part of our community.
 Each child will have the chance to partake in Limestone birthday traditions.
 In order to ease potential burden on families, we ask that treats or other celebratory items not be brought in.
 If you'd rather not have your child participate in celebrating their birthday at school, simply notify their teacher.
+If you will be observing your child's birthday with a celebration outside of school, you are welcome to hand out invitations at school, but only if all students in the class will be included.

 Holidays are a wonderful opportunity for students to learn about each other's home cultures.
-We invite families who would like to teach about a specific holiday they hold dear to contact their child's educator to setup an appropriate time for this to occur.
+We invite families who would like to teach about a specific holiday they hold dear to contact their child's educator to set up an appropriate time for this to occur.
 However, holiday celebrations will not occur at school.